 Because of the Affordable Care Act, the health insurance landscape has undergone considerable transformation.
 You have some advantages as a consumer shopping for an individual health insurance plan that you never had before.

-Chief among them: Health insurance companies can't turn you down for coverage or charge you higher premiums because you're sick or have a health condition.
+Health insurance companies can't turn you down for coverage or charge you higher premiums because you're sick or have a health condition.
 Previously, people with health problems faced sky-high premiums to cover a pre-existing condition or couldn't qualify for an individual health plan at all.

 In addition, in order to count as providing sufficient coverage under the Affordable Care Act, health plans now have to offer a comprehensive set of 10 essential benefits, including prenatal and maternity care, hospitalization and preventive care.
 And they can't cap the dollar amount of benefits you receive in a year or over a lifetime.
 The amount you pay out of pocket for health care, however, is capped.

 On top of that, you may qualify for premium discounts in the form of tax credits or subsidies to lower your out-of-pocket health insurance costs if your income is low or moderate.

 Multiple health care coverage options can be confusing

 But those consumer wins don't make choosing a health insurance plan a snap.
 You still have to assess your health care needs, review the options, crunch the numbers and choose the plan that makes the most sense for your finances and your health.
 And you have to accomplish all that in a brand new health insurance frontier.

 Let’s review basic ways to get covered:

 - Group health insurance: Your employer selects the plan(s) and health insurance companies.
 You enroll at work, usually in the fall during your employer's open enrollment period.